aubymori/MrBeastify-Rehike/README.md

+# Rehike MrBeastify

+This is a small mod of Youtube MrBeastify that allows it to work on Rehike.
+Enjoy!

 # Youtube MrBeastify

 Enhance your browsing experience with MrBeastifier.
 Is your browser experience boring?
 Are you having trouble finding engaging click-baity videos?
 Fear no more.
 This extension adds famous youtuber MrBeast to every thumbnail.